National Food Safety Standard

-A new National Food Safety Standard, 3.2.2A – Food Safety Management Tools has been introduced across Australia to reduce the rate of
+The National Food Safety Standard, 3.2.2A – Food Safety Management Tools have been introduced across Australia to reduce the rate of

 foodborne illnesses linked to poor handling of food in certain food service, retail and catering food businesses.

-If your business is captured by the standard, you must implement the new requirements by 8 December 2023.
+If your business is captured by the standard, you must implement the these requirements.

-- Requirement to complete food handler training or demonstrate skills and knowledge in safe food handling practices
+- Complete food handler training or demonstrate skills and knowledge in safe food handling practices

 Why is there a new standard?